BrianGladman/mathieu/readme.txt

   functions.
 Note that the angular functions have the same norm pi as the corresponding cosine and sine functions.

-7. Accuracy using 128-bit floating point arithmetic
+  7. Accuracy of Results Using Real*16 Arithmetic

   If the user desires more accuracy than is provided using real*8 arithmetic, matfcn can be run using real*16 arithmetic.
 However,